kcskw/PayaServices/Merchant Application Gateway/README.md

 ## Introduction

-This document serves as a technical guide for transmitting merchant applications to Paya Services and details the communication method, application request specifications, and response specifications.
-Its purpose is to provide software developers with the necessary information to create an interface for processing merchant applications.
+This guide is for transferring Merchant Applications to Paya services. it details the communication method, application request specifications, and response specifications to create an interface for processing Merchant Applications.